Infiniti QX50: EX30d

-European model went on sale as 2010 model year vehicle.
+European model went on sale as a 2010 model year vehicle.

 EX25

 The VQ25HR V6 engine delivers 218 hp and peak torque of 253 Nm.
 The engine is mated to a seven-speed automatic transmission.
 It was launched at the 2010 Beijing International Automotive Exhibition.
 The EX25 Crossover is currently marketed only in China, Malaysia, Russia and Ukraine.

 Engines

 Transmissions

 Transmissions include manual shift mode that includes the option of sequentially selected manual gearshifts and Downshift Rev Matching (DRM).
 U.S. models include a choice of RWD or ATTESA E-TS AWD.
 Models sold in Canada, Europe include ATTESA E-TS AWD as standard.

 The Infiniti EX35 line has a 0-60 mph time of 5.8 - 6.2 seconds.
 The quarter mile is 14.6 seconds at 98 mi/h, and top speed is electronically limited to 144 mi/h.
 70 mi/h - 0 braking is a 166 ft.
 Roadholding is .83g.